theNewDynamic/oregonsadventurecoast.com/content/blog/coos-bay-north-bend-charleston-area-event-schedule-changes-cancellations-and-closings-due-to-coronavirus-covid-19.md

 The Mill Casino * Hotel & RV Park (7 days beginning March 19)
 Three Rivers Casino Coos Bay (Until April 1st)
 South Slough Interpretive Center, Public Restrooms and events through April 30

-**From the U.S. Forest Service** - **Campgrounds at the Oregon Dunes National Recreation Area have been closed through April 14, 2020**, including Horsfall, Horsfall Beach, Spinreel, and Driftwood II.
-These campgrounds are unique in their design; rather than a typical family campground with individual sites separated by vegetation, these OHV campgrounds look more like parking lots where larger groups form tight circles of trailers and campers.
-During busy times, such as spring break weeks, these campgrounds often have a crowded, festival-like atmosphere.
-Existing reservations through April 14 have been canceled and fully refunded and new reservations before April 14 will not be accepted.

 **Other Changes:** The following have slight changes to their normal operations.
 [**Josie's Art Lab**](https://www.facebook.com/Josies-Art-Lab-216155035404818/) - offering painting kits and online video instruction.